 Passengers are required to pay an additional charge of AED 4 when passing through toll gates in Dubai and 20 AED for trips between Dubai and the northern emirates.

 You can carpool legally only after registering with local transport authorities.
-To carpool in Abu Dhabi, register with Department of Transport for their Darb programme and in Dubai, register with Roads and Transport Authority for their Sharekni programme.
+To carpool in Abu Dhabi, register with Department of Transport for their Darb programme.

 Unauthorised carpooling could attract heavy fines.

 Roads and Transport Authority, Dubai offers the smart car rental service through which you can rent a car for not more than six hours.

 - Download the ekar or Udrive apps and register yourself.